We All Need Role Models to Motivate and Inspire Us

 It makes sense that the older you are and the longer you’re in the job, the less effect your childhood role models will have on you and the more powerful will be the role models you have in your work.
 Ethical adults may shape your character as a young person, but the more you’re out in the world, the more likely it is that your current role models will be the ones to shape your attitudes.

-The Brown and Treviño study shows that having adult role models, then, directly impacts not only how you perceive yourself but, just as importantly, how others perceive you.
-If those around you have questionable ethics, and seem to be getting away with it, you’ll eventually unlearn even the most morally upright values you acquired as a child.
+The Brown and Treviño study suggests that having adult role models, then, directly impacts not only how you perceive yourself but, just as importantly, how others perceive you.
+If those around you have questionable ethics, and seem to be getting away with it, you may eventually unlearn even the most morally upright values you acquired as a child.

 This was a study based on the workplace, but it may not be too much of a stretch to apply the findings to other areas of life.
 Our childhood ideals are constantly being tested when “successful” (in whatever way you define it) relatives and neighbors brag about how they’ve put the screws to business associates, abused a romantic partner, or took advantage of one of their friends or close relatives.
 Maybe they lied about an insurance claim after an accident and now are able to take an expensive vacation on the proceeds and gleefully relay this story over the holiday dinner table.
 You can’t help but think, even if just so slightly, that maybe they’re onto something.

-You also learn from the famous CEO’s whose unethical business dealings get them in the headlines—the inside traders, the bank fraud perpetrators, and those who in general serve violate the public trust.
+You also learn from the famous CEOs whose unethical business dealings get them in the headlines—the inside traders, the bank fraud perpetrators, and others who violate the public trust.
 On the other hand, you also learn from ethical public figures who speak out against fraud, theft, and abuse of power.
 When you see a business mogul donate millions to charity (and not just as a tax write-off) you start to think that maybe this is behavior that you should consider emulating.

 Just because we’ve become adults doesn’t mean that we’re impervious to ethical influences, both good and bad.
 We may not even be able to identify precisely the ways in which we’ve been affected.
 The process of vicarious learning is such that it occurs outside of direct conscious awareness.
 No one may be telling you to act ethically, but when you see ethical behavior rewarded, your mind draws its own conclusions and ultimately may direct you to follow suit.